Road Trip: New Mexico’s National Parks - SantaFe.com

 National Historical Trails:

-El Camino Real de Tierra Adentro National Historical Trail
+El Camino Real de Tierra Adentro National Historic Trail

 Old Spanish Trail National Historical Trail

-Follow the routes of mule pack trains across the Southwest on the Old Spanish National Historic Trail between Santa Fe, and Los Angeles.
+Follow the routes of mule pack trains across the Southwest on the Old Spanish National Historic Trail between Santa Fe and Los Angeles.
 New Mexican traders moved locally produced merchandise across treacherous terrain to exchange for mules and horses.
-Directions to Old Spanish Trail National Historical Trail
+Directions to Old Spanish Trail National Historical Trail.

 Santa Fe Trail National Historical Trail